 6.0 UNIFORMS AND EQUIPMENT:

-6.0.1 Members of the 2nd Regiment are encouraged to procure and maintain items of uniform and equipment.
-When in uniform, members represent the 2nd Regiment.
+6.0.1 Members of the CSMV are encouraged to procure and maintain items of uniform and equipment.
+When in uniform, members represent the CSMV.
 Therefore, members uniforms will be clean, buttons buttoned, shirts tucked in, and patches either attached with Velcro or sewn on properly.
 Proper impression is especially important to the public.

-6.0.2 The primary weapon of a 2nd Infantry Regiment member will be the rifle.
+6.0.2 The primary weapon of a CSMV member will be the mind.
+Clarity of mind allows for rational thought and actions.
+Secondary to this and as a means of protection ONLY, is the rifle.
 Caliber is at the member’s discretion; however, it must be in accordance with the law.
-It will be required of all militia members to have their own rifle, ammunition, and equipment.
+It will be required of all members to have their own rifle, ammunition, and equipment.
 Members are always required to remain proficient in the maintenance and safe operation of the rifle and to have a minimum of 400 rounds of ammunition and 150 rounds per sidearm available.

 6.0.3 Equipment shall consist of necessary items to be determined, based on assignment.
 Equipment will always be kept available for rapid deployment by the member.
 If a member is restricted to limited funds, priority is proper uniforms and basic equipment rather than exotic military hardware.
 A professional image is more creditable than a lot of neat toys.

 6.0.4 Members ARE expected to obey all Constitutional Federal, State and Local firearms laws.
-Members are normally expected to carry firearms.
-Only in self-defense will a member discharge their weapon.
+Members carry firearms during certain training.
+Only in articulable defense will a member discharge their weapon.
 Members are expected to abide by all hunting rules and regulations pertaining to the use of firearms.

 In the case of any disaster, threat or invasion, the role of communication is critical.
-Therefore, radio and ham radio will be the principal forms of communication for the 2nd Infantry Regiment.
+Therefore, radio and ham radio will be the principal forms of communication for the CSMV.
 Members should obtain a basic HAM license.

 Members must discipline themselves to set aside time each month, for assembly.
-The 2nd Infantry Regiment trains EVERY 3rd weekend (Sat/Sun) of each month.
+The CSMV trains EVERY 3rd weekend (Sat/Sun) of each month.
 Occasionally the weekend may change based on holiday or other needs.
 Members will be notified of actual assembly times and places.
-While it is intended that the militia intrude as little as possible in the private lives of its members, it is also clear that individual members are volunteers and have made a commitment to the Militia and must be ready to meet periodically and to deploy as the need arises.
+While it is intended that the CSMV intrude as little as possible in the private lives of its members, it is also clear that individual members are volunteers and have made a commitment to the CSMV and must be ready to meet periodically and to deploy as the need arises.

 9.0 STANDARD OPERATING PROCEDURES (SOP)

-Regimental Command shall issue written SOP’s.
+Command shall issue written SOP’s.
 The Command staff developing these SOP’s shall consist of all leaders within that command level.
-SOP development shall also include any Members skilled in the discipline that is being developed as an SOP.
+SOP development shall also include any members skilled in the discipline that is being developed as an SOP.

 9.1 Units may choose to use current Regimental SOP’s or develop and publish SOP’s specific to their units’ operations and will maintain a printed version which is kept in a binder readily available for review at all trainings.